-Scientists find significant climate influence in Australia’s recent fire weather – it could get ‘four times as frequent’ with 2°C global warming04/03/2020 - by the Climate Centre
+Scientists find significant climate influence in Australia’s recent fire weather – it could get ‘four times as frequent’ with 2°C global warming

 Climate change increased the chance of the “extreme fire weather” witnessed in Australia over the past few months by at least 30 per cent, says a new analysis by World Weather Attribution scientists, but the true figure could be “much higher” because models underestimate the trend in heat extremes – one of the main factors making up indicators of fire danger.

 If global temperatures were to rise by 2°C, the study adds, the fire-weather conditions experienced in summer 2019–20 “would be at least four times more common as a result of human-caused climate change,” a WWA press release says.

 The researchers, from Australian, European and American universities and research institutes, used an international Fire Weather Index first developed by Canada and France and adapted for use in Australia and other countries.

 They compared present-day conditions, with more than 1°C of global warming, to the climate as it was around 1900, focusing on heat and periods of very low rainfall.

 Heatwaves like Australia’s this summer “are now hotter by 1–2°C than they were around 1900”, the WWA release says; the scientists did not, however, “directly link the recent record low annual rainfall nor the driest month of the fire season with climate change.”

 FWI conditions in the last 40 years “have worsened more rapidly than simulated by climate models…to a large extent because of more intense heat events,” the WWA press release says.

 Some other potential links between climate change and fire risk in Australia were not included in the study, such as sources of ignition sources and reduced scope for controlled burning.